 Take a few hours to bike The Legacy Trail, a nicely paved bike trail in Venice with great scenery.
 It connects to the Venetial Waterway Park Trail offering a continuous 20-mile ride if you’d like to go that far.

 Visit Shamrock Park and Nature Center

-While you’re out biking, you can bike the Veneitian Trail down to the Shamrock Park and Nature Center.
+While you’re out biking, you can bike the Venetian Trail down to the Shamrock Park and Nature Center.
 Located on the coast, this Sarasota County nature center holds some of the most coastal scrub in the area making it home to many Florida Scrub-Jays.